The General Data Protection Regulation (GDPR) will come into effect on 25 May this year.

 There must also be a clear and easy way for customers to withdraw their consent – or to ‘opt out’.
 They also have the right to see all the information held about them and to ask for all their records to be completely removed – to ‘be forgotten’.

-B2B marketers will only be able to use customer details for the specific purposes they have agreed, although GDPR does recognise that direct marketing is a ‘legitimate interest’ for businesses.
+B2B marketers will only be able to use customer details for the specific purposes they have agreed, although GDPR does recognize that direct marketing is a ‘legitimate interest’ for businesses.

 GDPR made easy with integrated systems